RainLoop/rainloop-webmail/README.md

 * Slimmed down language files
 * Replaced webpack with rollup
 * No user-agent detection (use device width)
+* Added support to load plugins as .phar

 ### Removal of old JavaScript